Riester pension goes investment products: What the retirement savings depot really means for banks and insurance companies

 AuM growth through new savings plans

-Young target groups addressed meaningfully for the first time
+Young target groups addressed sensibly for the first time

 New self-service touchpoints for digital channels

-"For retail banks, the retirement provision depot is a strategic opportunity to attract young target groups to the topic of asset building – with state support and a product that finally works."
+"For retail banks, the pension deposit is a strategic opportunity to win young target groups for the topic of wealth accumulation – with state tailwind and a product that finally works."

 Why timing is crucial: 323 days until market launch

-The pension reform law has been approved in the cabinet.
-Parliamentary consultations are taking place in Q1 2026.
+The Pension Reform Act has been approved in cabinet.
+The parliamentary consultation is running in Q1 2026.
 The Bundesrat will follow.
-The law is coming – with the start date: 1 January 2027.
+The law is coming – with the start: 1 January 2027.

-A fully digital, regulatorily compliant platform for the retirement provision depot realistically requires 6–9 months of implementation time.
-This means: Anyone who has not yet made a platform decision today – in February 2026 – is already on the edge.
-Those who wait until summer 2026 will go live in 2028.
+A fully digital, regulatorily compliant platform for the pension deposit realistically requires 6–9 months of implementation time.
+This means: Anyone who has not made a platform decision today – in February 2026 – is already running close to the bone.
+Anyone who waits until summer 2026 will not go live until 2028.

 Timing